 Second, if you run out of the traditional herbs for making pesto (i.e., basil and / or parsley), you can substitute other leafy green vegetables.
 You won’t get the enticing aroma that herbs impart but you’ll still get the nutrition, the color and the distinct flavor of the substituted vegetable.

-- enough spaghetti for 3 people, boiled in salted water
+- enough spaghetti for 3 people boiled in salted water

-- ¼ k. of ground pork (with some fat)
+- 1/4 kilogram ground pork (with some fat)

-- 6 cloves of garlic, minced
+- 6 cloves garlic minced

-- 1 large onion, chopped
+- 1 large onion chopped

-- salt, to taste
+- salt to taste

-- sugar, enough to create a nice balance
+- sugar enough to create a nice balance

-- lots of freshly ground black pepper
+- freshly ground black pepper

-- a pinch of chili
+- 1 pinch chili

-- ¼ c. of sliced black olives
+- 1/4 cup sliced black olives

-- grated cheese, to serve
+- grated cheese to serve

-- Heat the olive oil in a frying pan.
+Heat the olive oil in a frying pan.

-- Add the ground pork, breaking up lumps.
+Add the ground pork, breaking up lumps.
 Cook over medium heat until the meat is no longer pink.

-- Add the garlic, onion, salt, sugar, pepper and chili.
+Add the garlic, onion, salt, sugar, pepper and chili.
 Cook over medium heat, with occasional stirring, until the meat is browned and the onion bits and garlic have started to caramelize.
 Don’t short cut this step — it is the browning and caramelizing that will really give the meat the sausage flavor.

-- Add the chopped Chinese broccoli and olives.
+Add the chopped Chinese broccoli and olives.
 Cook just until heated through.

-- Throw in the cooked spaghetti.
+Throw in the cooked spaghetti.
 Toss to coat every noodle with the now very tasty mixture of olive oil and pork fat.

-- Divide the pasta among three dishes, sprinkle with cheese and serve.
+Divide the pasta among three dishes, sprinkle with cheese and serve.